sillsdev/ptx2pdf/docs/dev/Markers.md

 text itself.
 A usfm marker is much simpler, although including milestones makes it non trivial.

+defaultval above is the content of the default argument of a ranged milestone, without any spaces.

-In a marker sequence the order is child `+` parent.
+In a marker sequence the order is (grandchild `+`) child `+` parent.
+The uppermost parent is a paragraph or note style, i.e. there is no distinction in styling between those originating from a `\q1` and those  from a `\s1`

 ```
 usfmarker: '\' '+'? tag '*'?